Jack-Rogers207/Satellite_Sim_Matlab/README.md

 ### Last Edited: 2025.08.30

 ## How to Use
-1. Open ‘rogers_jack_project.mlx’ in MATLAB.
+1. Open ‘satellite_sim.mlx’ in MATLAB.
 2. Run the script
 3. Select an orbit type when prompted (press 1, 2, or 3)
 4. Self-destruct the satellite when prompted (press 4)